lifespikes/serverless-mvc-app/README.md

 course.
 However, if there is anything you feel you can make use of in this repository please don't hesitate to do so!

+We built this repo to help you learn about serverless regardless of your framework of choice, but please ensure you use a proper framework when you start putting pen to paper.

 ## Requirements
 - [PHP 8.1](https://www.php.net/downloads.php)
 - [Composer](https://getcomposer.org/) _(Just necessary for the AWS SDK)_